-Many websites including MyBankTracker.com have mortgage APR calculators that will enable you to compare offers and determine the actual amount you need to pay.
-Remember to compare loans with similar amounts and timeframe (ie. two 30-year fixed mortgage).
+Many websites including MyBankTracker have mortgage APR calculators that will enable you to compare offers and determine the actual amount you need to pay.
+Remember to compare loans with similar amounts and timeframe (i.e.,. two 30-year fixed mortgage).

 Lowering your Mortgage APR

-There are many ways to lower your mortgage payment but certain methods are consistently mentioned because of there effectiveness.
+There are many ways to lower your mortgage payment, but certain methods are consistently mentioned because of their effectiveness.
 These include eliminating Private Mortgage Insurance (PMI) and refinancing.
 In the worst case scenario, it might become necessary for you to sell your home.

 Refinancing to Lower Interest Rates

 Borrowers with credit scores below 600 are usually able to get their mortgage by agreeing to pay the subprime rate.
 If your credit score has improved over the years, you can qualify for a better rate based on your credit score.
 Having less unsecured debts, on-time payments and increased income are some of the reasons why your credit score improves.

 Refinancing to a Conventional Plan

 A lot of home buyers chose the adjustable rate mortgage (ARM) option to buy their homes.
 The mortgage rates used to be very affordable.
 However, it is important to consider that rates can vary significantly over the long term.
 Loans will inevitably readjust and sometimes, they readjust to a very high amount.
 Some homeowners are unable to pay their monthly payment because of this.